open-crosspost/open-crosspost-proxy-service/docs/authentication-flow.md

 **Description:**

 1. **Client Request:** The client prepares the request data and uses the user's NEAR wallet to sign relevant details (e.g., timestamp, nonce, recipient).
 The signature and related data are sent in the `Authorization: Bearer <JSON_Payload>` header.
 2. **Signature Validation:** The `AuthMiddleware` intercepts the request.
-It uses `near-auth.utils.extractAndValidateNearAuth` to parse the header, validate the cryptographic signature against the provided public key and message components, and check if the derived `signerId` is authorized using `TokenManager.getNearAuthorizationStatus`.
+It uses `near-auth.utils.extractAndValidateNearAuth` to parse the header, validate the cryptographic signature against the provided public key and message components, and check if the derived `signerId` is authorized using `NearAuthService.getNearAuthorizationStatus`.
 3. **Context Update:** If validation and authorization succeed, the `signerId` is added to the request context.
 4. **Controller Logic:** The request proceeds to the appropriate API controller (e.g., `PostController`).
 The controller retrieves the `signerId` from the context and extracts necessary parameters (like target `platform`, `userId`, post `content`) from the request body or path.
 5. **Service Delegation:** The controller calls the relevant domain service method (e.g., `PostService.createPost`), passing the `signerId`, platform/user identifiers, and request data.
-6.  **Token Retrieval:** The service uses the `userId` and `platform` to request the necessary `AuthToken` from `TokenManager`. `TokenManager` retrieves the encrypted token from `TokenStorage` and decrypts it.
+6. **Token Retrieval:** The service uses the `userId` and `platform` to request the necessary `AuthToken` from `NearAuthService`. `NearAuthService` retrieves the encrypted token from `TokenStorage` and decrypts it.
 7. **Platform Interaction:** The service calls the appropriate method on the platform-specific implementation (e.g., `TwitterPost.createPost`).
-8.  **Client Instantiation & Refresh:** The platform implementation (`TwitterPost`) typically gets an authenticated client instance from its corresponding `PlatformClient` (`TwitterClient`). `TwitterClient.getClientForUser` retrieves the token again via `TokenManager` and instantiates the underlying API library client (e.g., `TwitterApi`).
+8. **Client Instantiation & Refresh:** The platform implementation (`TwitterPost`) typically gets an authenticated client instance from its corresponding `PlatformClient` (`TwitterClient`).
+   `TwitterClient.getClientForUser` retrieves the token again via `NearAuthService` and instantiates the underlying API library client (e.g., `TwitterApi`).
-    *   **Auto-Refresh (Twitter Example):** If using the `TwitterApiAutoTokenRefresher`, an initial API call might fail with a 401 if the token is expired.
+   - **Auto-Refresh (Twitter Example):** If using the `TwitterApiAutoTokenRefresher`, an initial API call might fail with a 401 if the token is expired.
 The plugin automatically attempts to refresh the token using the stored refresh token.
-If successful, its `onTokenUpdate` callback notifies `TokenManager` to save the new token, and the original API call is retried.
-If refresh fails (e.g., invalid refresh token), `onTokenRefreshError` notifies `TokenManager` to delete the token, and an error is propagated back.
+If successful, its `onTokenUpdate` callback notifies `NearAuthService` to save the new token, and the original API call is retried.
+If refresh fails (e.g., invalid refresh token), `onTokenRefreshError` notifies `NearAuthService` to delete the token, and an error is propagated back.
-    *   **Manual Refresh (Alternative):** If not using an auto-refresher, the platform implementation would need to catch the 401 error, explicitly call `BasePlatformAuth.refreshToken`, and then retry the API call with the new token.
+   - **Manual Refresh (Alternative):** If not using an auto-refresher, the platform implementation would need to catch the 401 error, explicitly call `BasePlatformAuth.refreshToken`, and then retry the API call with the new token.
 9. **API Call:** The authenticated platform client makes the actual call to the external social media API.
 10. **Response Handling:** The result (success or error) is propagated back through the layers (Platform Implementation -> Service -> Controller -> Client).